 To align our objectives more efficiently in the upcoming year, Sage Oak is planning to consolidate this 23-24 goal, which focuses on ensuring students are prepared to graduate high school and are college and career-ready, with our academic achievement goal for 24-25.
 This consolidation will involve moving actions and metrics under a single, cohesive framework that aims to establish student achievement by also evaluating college and career readiness.
 We believe this approach will more effectively serve our goals for the next year by enabling us to measure the success of comprehensive K-12 pathways, the effectiveness of data-driven multi-tiered systems of support, and the achievement of all students making progress toward academic proficiency.
-The new goal for 24-25, previously mentioned in the analysis of goal one, is "to improve academic performance and College and Career Readiness for all students, we will implement comprehensive, grade-appropriate College and Career Readiness programs.
+The new goal for 24-25, previously mentioned in the analysis of goal one, is "to improve academic performance and College and Career Readiness for all students, we will implement comprehensive, gradeappropriate College and Career Readiness programs.
 This initiative will cultivate the confidence, skills, and spirit of innovation necessary for each student to confidently navigate their unique paths, enabling them to make a meaningful impact in their communities and the world.

-A report of the Total Estimated Actual Per Table.
-Estimated Actual Exp rcentages of Improved penditures for last y d Services for last y ear's actions may b ear's actions may l be found in the Annual be found in the Contrib Update Table.
-A report of the outing Actions Annual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.